コンテンツにスキップ

 -Please tell us about your activities so far.

-I learned the basics of theater at Mori Tokyo Geijutsuza and Zenshinza, and have continued to do so to this day.
-As I continued to perform, I felt a strong desire to "get closer to the audience and have a more realistic feel."
-Then, I happened to stop by a bookstore and came across a book of poetry and prose called "Today is a Good Day to Die," written by Nancy Wood while living with Native Americans.
+I learned the basics of theater at Mori Tokyo Geijutsuza and Zenshinza, and have continued to practice here to this day.
+As I continued to perform, I felt a strong desire to "get closer to the audience and feel more 'realistic,'" and then, by chance, I stopped by a bookstore and came across a book of poetry and prose called "Today is a Good Day to Die," written by Nancy Wood while living with Native Americans.

-The Native American worldview of coexistence with nature led me to the world of storytelling.
-Wanting to cherish the sense of distance that allows me to feel the breath of the storyteller, I began storytelling in 2014.
-Since 2016, I have taken up new subjects such as Akira Saneto's heartwarming original folk tale "Okonjoururi" and the Japanese folk tale "Nezumikyo."
-I also teach recitation at a private school for the 16th year this year, and teach recitation at facilities.
+The Native American worldview of coexisting with nature led me to the world of storytelling.
+Wanting to cherish the sense of distance that allows me to feel the breath of the storyteller, I began storytelling activities in 2014.
+Since 2016, I have taken up new subjects such as Akira Saneto's heartwarming original folktale "Okonjoruri" and the Japanese folk tale "Nezumikyo."
+I also teach recitation classes at a private school, now in its 16th year, and teach recitation at facilities.

-You've been involved in a wide range of activities for many years.
+-You've been active in a wide range of fields for many years.

-Mori : I had a connection with Kanagawa Prefecture even before I moved there, and I remember very fondly the performance I had at the Yokohama Yamate Seiyokan Berrick Hall in 2004 as part of the 150th anniversary of the opening of the Port of Yokohama.
+Mori : I had connections with Kanagawa Prefecture even before I moved here, and I have a very special memory of performing at the Yokohama Yamate Western-style Hall Berrick Hall in 2004 as part of the 150th anniversary of the opening of Yokohama Port.
 We were the first to perform a play in that space.

 Collaboration with various genres